Our FALL Specials Will Keep You COMFY! Call Us Today! Read More

 We’ve gone over the tried and true methods and outlined a list of steps to take when dealing with a failing unit.
 If your AC compressor dies, start by weighing these four courses of action:

-Option 1: Replace the AC Compressor
+Option 1: Replace Only the AC Compressor Unit

 Make sure to check your AC unit’s warranty, which commonly covers 10 years of parts and labor.
 If it does happen to fall in the timeline, contact the manufacturer and simply have the compressor replaced.
 This can be an easy way to save a ton of money on what would otherwise be an expensive repair!

-Option 2: Replace the Condenser Unit
+Option 2: Replace the Full Condenser Unit

 If you’re on a tight budget, one option is to consider replacing the condenser unit itself (including the fan, compressor, and condenser coil).
 While this is cheaper than replacing the AC entirely, we would only recommend this if tackling the whole HVAC is too much financially.